Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

+In \ref{subsec:appx-SE-Weights}, we show that this choice of weights leads to minimal excess variance $\sigma_{\tau}^{2}$ in the case where there is only a single group $g$, corresponding to a conservative auxiliary model which requires all treatment effects to be the same.
+The choice of the partition aims to maintain a balance between avoiding overly conservative variance estimates and ensuring consistency.
+If the sample is large enough, one may want to partition $\Omega_{1}$ into multiple groups of observations such that treatment effect heterogeneity is expected to be smaller within them than across.
+For instance, with many units, a group may consist of observations corresponding to the same horizon relative to treatment onset.
+If cohorts are large, one can further partition observations into groups defined by cohort and period, which we use as the default in our Stata command.

+While sufficiently large groups in \ref{eq:taubar-G} avoid overfitting asymptotically (under appropriate conditions), in finite samples these $\tilde{\tau}_{it}$ still use $\hat{\tau}_{it}^{*}$ and thus partially overfit to $\varepsilon_{it}$.
+In \ref{subsec:appx-Leave-Out} we therefore also consider leave-out versions of these $\tilde{\tau}_{it}$.

-We make several final remarks on \ref{prop:se}.
-First, it extends directly to conservative estimation of variance-covariance matrices for vector-valued estimands, e.g. for average treatment effects at multiple horizons $h$.
-Second, the proof of \ref{cor:short-sufficient} shows that the low-level conditions which establish asymptotic Normality of the imputation estimator $\hat{\tau}_{w}^{\ast}$ with unrestricted treatment effect heterogeneity also suffice for the conditions of \ref{prop:se}.
-Finally, \ref{prop:se} can be extended to the case with a non-trivial treatment-effect model imposed in \ref{assu:A2}.
-By \ref{prop:model-imputation}, the general efficient estimator can be represented as an imputation estimator for a modified estimand, i.e. by changing $w_{1}$ to some $w_{1}^{\ast}$. \ref{prop:se} then yields a conservative variance estimate for it.
-However, with strong restrictions on treatment effects, asymptotically exact inference may be possible, as the residuals $\hat{\varepsilon}_{it}$ for treated observations in \ref{eq:reduced-model} may be estimated consistently (except for the inconsequential noise in $\hat{\lambda}_{i}$).
+We make four final remarks on \ref{thm:se}.
+First, our strategy for estimating the variance extends directly to conservative estimation of variance-covariance matrices for vector-valued estimands, e.g. for average treatment effects at multiple horizons $h$.
+Second, the result applies in short panels under the low-level conditions of \ref{subsec:appx-sufficient} (see \ref{prop:se-short-sufficient}).
+Third, while we have focused here on the case of unrestricted heterogeneity ($\Gamma=\I$), \ref{thm:se} can be extended to the case with a non-trivial treatment-effect model imposed in \ref{assu:A3}.\footnote{By \ref{prop:model-imputation}, the general efficient estimator can be represented as an imputation estimator for a modified estimand, i.e. by changing $w_{1}$ to some $v_{1}$. \ref{thm:se} then yields a conservative variance estimate for it.
+We note that under sufficiently strong restrictions on treatment effects, asymptotically exact inference may be possible, as the residuals $\hat{\varepsilon}_{it}$ in \ref{eq:reduced-model} may be estimated consistently even for treated observations (except for the inconsequential noise in $\hat{\lambda}_{i}$), alleviating the need for an additional auxiliary model.} Finally, computation of $\hat{\sigma}_{w}^{2}$ for the estimator $\hat{\tau}_{w}^{*}$ from \ref{thm:OLS-BLUE} involves the implied weights $v_{it}^{*}$, which becomes computationally challenging with multiple sets of high-dimensional FEs.
+In \ref{subsec:appx-Weights-Imputation} we develop a computationally efficient algorithm for computing $v_{it}^{*}$ based on the iterative least squares algorithm for conventional regression coefficients \parencite{Guimaraes2010}.